sib-swiss/RNAseq-introduction-training/docs/days/DE.md

 ## Downstream analysis : over-representation analysis

-Having lists of differentially expressed genes is quite interesting in itself, however when there is a large number of DE genes it can be interesting to map these results onto curated sets of genes associated to biological functions.
+Having lists of differentially-expressed genes is quite interesting in itself, however when there are many DE genes, it can be interesting to map these results onto curated sets of genes associated with known biological functions.

-We propose here to use [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html), which regroups several enrichment detection algorithm onto several databases.
+Here, we propose to use [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html), which regroups several enrichment detection algorithms onto several databases.

-We recommend you get inspiration from their very nice [vignette/e-book](http://yulab-smu.top/clusterProfiler-book/) to perform your own analysis.
+We recommend you get inspiration from their very nice [vignette/e-book](http://yulab-smu.top/clusterProfiler-book/) to perform your own analyses.

 The proposed correction will concern the results obtained with DESeq2 on the Ruhland2016 dataset.

 ??? done "analysis with clusterProfiler"

-	We being by reading the results of the DE analysis.
-Adapt this to your own analsysis.
+	We begin by reading the results of the DE analysis.
+Adapt this to your own analysis.
 	Beware that edgeR and DESeq2 use different column names in their result tables (log2FoldChange/logFC , padj/FDR).

 	```R